GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 **Important:**

-As soon as possible, ensure that the deploy is rolled back by reverting the `stages/prod` branch in GitHub by following the steps below.
+As soon as possible, ensure that the deploy is rolled back by reverting the `stages/prod` branch in GitHub by following the [steps to roll back](#steps-to-roll-back) below.
 This is important because new instances can start at any time to accommodate increased traffic, and in response to other recycle operations like configuration changes.

 ##### Steps to roll back